Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 <!--* The layout of Yomichan **changes the appearance of the exported card**.
-  To get exactly the same look as the sample images and cards type, use "Compact glossaries" turned on and "Compact tags" turned off, found under Yomichan settings →  "Popup Appearance".-->
+  To get exactly the same look as the sample images and cards type, use "Compact glossaries" turned on and "Compact tags" turned off, found under Yomichan settings →  "Popup Appearance".
+TODO -->
 * If you are planning on using the JMDict dictionary, I recommend downloading from the
   [official site](https://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project)